DangD96/SeleniumE2E/README.md

 # Background
 Selenium Framework written in Java for End to End (E2E) testing.
 Driven by an XML Test Suite.
 Tests can be run locally or remotely (via GitHub Actions).

-Page objects and Tests are included to demonstrate the integration with the framework.
+Page classes and Tests are included to demonstrate the integration with the framework.

 Website under test located here: https://www.rahulshettyacademy.com/loginpagePractise/

 Core framework files are located in: `src/main/java/framework`

-Example Page Objects are located in: `src/main/java/page_objects`
+Example Page classes are located in: `src/main/java/pages`

 Example Tests are located in: `src/test/java`